RyanMillerC/openshift-gitops-example/README.md

 # GitOps

-Configuration-as-Code to deploy a CI/CD environment on OpenShift.
+Configuration-as-Code to continuously deploy (CD) an application to OpenShift.

 ## Step 1

-Deploy Openshift GitOps and OpenShift Pipelines operators to the cluster:
+Deploy the Openshift GitOps operator to the cluster:

 ```bash
 $ oc create -f ./manifests/01-operators